Valphai/DialogueGraphBuilder/README.md

 2. Create a game object in your scene.
 3. Add a **[DialogueMaster](#dialoguemaster)** component to the game object.
 4. Enable the "Auto Initialize" field in the Inspector.
-5. Drag your dialogue asset into the exposed field.
+5. Drag your dialogue asset and its entity database into the exposed fields.

 Now, your dialogue asset is ready to be used through the DialogueMaster.